How Useful was this Review ?

 While Sudhir Phadke was undoubtedly a master musician, he was also an extremely popular singer as well.
 Infact some would argue that his popularity as a singer surpassed that as a music director.
 So much so, that his peers (i.e. other music directors of his time) like Ram Phatak and Yashwant Dev used his voice in some of their most popular songs.
 (Wow, competition those days was surely not cut-throat!!!
 Pun unintended.)

-Phadke’s voice breathed life of our reviewers recommend us into some of Marathi music most popular songs which are heard and enjoyed even today.
+Phadke’s voice breathed life into some of Marathi music most popular songs which are heard and enjoyed even today.
 His voice had a certain emotion which blended into the meaning of every syllable that was uttered and effortlessly convey the expression that the tune was striving to evoke.
 His bhakti songs, while heavily laced with a philosophical bent, were conveyed with an outpouring of devotion – just hear his masterpieces:

 ~ Maana manav va parmeshwar